 Planning an Austin day trip to Lockhart and want to eat some of the best BBQ in Texas?
-Check out our picks for the best spots to eat Lockhart TX BBQ.
+Check out our picks for the top spots to eat Lockhart TX BBQ.

-There were only two of us on our road trip, so approaching Lockhart barbecue was a challenge.
-Contrary to rumors, we can only eat so much.
-So, armed with empty stomachs, we attacked the town with as much abandon as our two stomachs could handle.
-Based on our diligent research, these are the best spots to eat Lockhart BBQ.
+So, armed with empty stomachs, we explored the town with as much abandon as our two stomachs could handle.
+Based on our diligent advance research and on-the-spot eating, these are the best spots to chow down in Lockhart: